cujojs/most/docs/api.md

 most.empty(): |
 ```

 Create an already-ended stream containing no events.
+End signal value of the stream is always `null`.

 ### most.never